 This list is not here to convince players that MWO is affordable or that it is not affordable.
 I’ve put it here to reduce bias and generalization about item costs by giving players some hard numbers to work with, so that they can make a better informed decision when purchasing or not purchasing in-game items.

-See the download link above for the list in MS Excel.
+See the download link above for the list in PDF.
 The graphic below is a summary of the cost/values of various packages that are or have been available.

 Edited by KitK, 29 March 2014 - 06:47 PM.